SKAO at the Royal Society Summer Science Exhibition

 Red image with white text: "Selected for the royal society summer science exhibition.

-Step into the world of radio astronomy with the SKA Observatory (SKAO) and the Science and Technology Facilities Council (STFC).
+Step into the world of radio astronomy with the SKA Observatory (SKAO) and UKRI's Science and Technology Facilities Council (STFC).
 We are building the world's most powerful radio telescopes in South Africa and Australia to unlock the Universe’s deepest mysteries.
 Discover how our global team is tackling engineering and data challenges to make this possible.
 Explore our telescopes, meet our researchers, and find out how the UK is playing a key role in this groundbreaking project.
 We are excited to share our journey with you – come and explore!

-Sign our Cosmic Guestbook
+Take a look at our Cosmic Guestbook

 A girl signing a big white triangular dish panel.
 The dish panel is already very filled with names in blue, purple and black.